-It’s not surprising a soon-to-be-married couple may think exploring a prenuptial agreement would be detrimental to their relationship.
-“You’re basically negotiating what’s going to happen in the event of a divorce,” says Sandy K. Roxas, Esq., a Family Law Litigator and Mediator in Torrance, California.
-But it seems the opposite could be true.
-“The divorce rate in California is over 50%, however in my sixteen years of practice, only 5% of my premarital agreement clients have returned to file for divorce or legal separation,” shares Roxas.
+It’s not surprising that a soon-to-be-married couple might think that exploring a prenuptial agreement would be detrimental to their relationship.
+“You’re basically negotiating what’s going to happen in the event of a divorce,” says Sandy K. Roxas, Esq., a family law litigator and mediator in Torrance, California.
+Some couples worry that even talking about the possibility of divorce will lead to a breakup down the road, but it seems the opposite could be true, Roxas adds.
+“The divorce rate in California is over 50%, however in my sixteen years of practice, only 5% of my premarital agreement clients have returned to file for divorce or legal separation."

 What Is a Prenup?